akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+9:15 PM 3/8/2023
+Morph Maps Integrated.
+Morphs manipulation possible in Modeling Mode.
+In Morphs Dialog pressing Enter places this morph.
+To create morphs, first morph map is created for deformer.
+Object morphs are referenced from deformer.

 11:25 AM 9/7/2022
 Enter in View without Bind Mode establishes current Frame for current Deformer with view update.